 #1.
 Every foot strike is different

 So, why is every footstep different?
-And, why is this important?
+And why is this important?

-With trail running there’s many factors that come in to play.
+Here, there are many factors that come in to play.
 But at the most basic level we can break it down into three constantly changing variables:

 - The undulations